SolidaridadAsia/SoliBot/data/nlu/faq.md

 - Weed management in tea
 - What is Banji in Tea?
 Factors favouring banji formation in tea
 - What is Shear harvesting?
-- 9.How can we calculate crop growth rate for sugarcane when we adopt different spacing?
+- How can we calculate crop growth rate for sugarcane when we adopt different spacing?
-- 10. most popular platting method in north india?
+- most popular platting method in north india?
 - What is  propagation
 - What are types of Tea plants available?
 - Harvesting or Plucking in tea
 - What is the term green tea
 - Why do we do soil analysis in Tea
-- 14. best temperature for sugarcane growth is?
+- best temperature for sugarcane growth is?
 - What are the 3 common pests seen in Tea?
 - What is drip irrigation?
 - What is Blister Blight in Tea?
--   5.what is pol suger .?
+- what is pol suger .?
 - When young tea fields are to be manured?
 - What are the tea growing states in South India
 - What are the ten commandments for plucking
 - What is Orthodox Tea
--    7. Major desease of sugarcane.?
+- Major desease of sugarcane.?
 - What are the acceptable composition of green leaf
-- 1. what advantage does the deccan region have over the north with reference to sugarcane cultivation?
+- what advantage does the deccan region have over the north with reference to sugarcane cultivation?
--  20.What big companies use palm oil?
+- What big companies use palm oil?
 - Place of origin of Tea?
--  17.What is the palm oil crisis?
+- What is the palm oil crisis?
--  4.  how to calculate suger recovery brix & pol percentage
+- how to calculate suger recovery brix & pol percentage
 - tea Vegetative propagation
 - pest Plant Protection in tea
-- 16. what is a Palm oil plation.?
+- what is a Palm oil plation.?